zachlp2016/little_shop/README.md

 Each team will meet with an instructor at least two times before the project is due.

-- At first team progress check-in, about 33% of the work is expected to be completed satisfactorally
+- At first team progress check-in, about 33% of the work is expected to be completed satisfactorily
-- At second team progress check-in, about 66% of the work is expected to be completed satisfactorally
+- At second team progress check-in, about 66% of the work is expected to be completed satisfactorily
 - Final submission will expect 100% completion

 Each team will have a rubric uploaded to [https://github.com/turingschool/ruby-submissions](https://github.com/turingschool/ruby-submissions)